mindreframer/s3dock/Readme.md

 A lightweight, registry-less Docker image distribution system using S3-compatible storage.

+## Philosophy: No 'latest', No Manual Builds

+s3dock enforces a reproducible, traceable workflow for Docker images:
+- **No `latest` tags**: Every image is tagged with a unique, immutable git-based tag (e.g., `myapp:20250721-2118-f7a5a27`).
+- **No manual `docker build`**: All builds must use `s3dock build`, which ensures a clean git state and stable tagging.
+- **No mutable tags**: All tags are permanent and correspond to a specific git commit.
+- **Why?** This guarantees perfect traceability, reproducibility, and safe promotion/rollback across environments.

 ## Overview

 s3dock eliminates the need for running and maintaining a centralized Docker registry by leveraging S3 storage for Docker image distribution.
 Images are exported as compressed tar archives and stored with predictable naming patterns, making deployment pipelines simple and cost-effective.